-Back from the USA at the beginning of 1994, Doctor Awada became Assistant Head of Medical Oncology Clinic, and Head of the New Drugs Development Unit at Jules Bordet Institute, Brussels.
-Since April 2005, he is the Head of the Medical Oncology at Jules Bordet Cancer Institute.
-In addition and from 7th July 2017, Dr Awada was held Head of Oncology Medicine Department.
-He has an important clinical activity in the treatment of solid tumors.
-Doctor Awada took an active part in the development of new drugs (cytotoxics, molecular-targeted therapies, immunotherapy), some of them already widely used.
+Back from the USA at the beginning of 1994, Dr Awada became Assistant Head of Medical Oncology Clinic, and Head of the New Drugs Development Unit at Jules Bordet Institute, Brussels.
+Since April 2005, he is the Head of the Medical Oncology Clinic.
+In addition, and from 1st March 2011, Dr Awada was held Associate Head of Medicine Department.
+More recently, on 7th July 2017, Dr Awada was appointed Head of the Oncology Medicine Department.
+He has an important clinical activity in the treatment of solid tumors and in particular breast cancer.
+Dr Awada took an active part in the development of new drugs in several solid tumors, some of them already widely used.

 Alex De Caluwé, M.D., is a radiation oncologist at the Jules Bordet Institute and at AZ St Maarten.